The Telling Error, Sophie Hannah

 book cover: The telling error, by Sophie Hannah.

-I don’t tend to read crime or thrillers, as much as those genres seep into so much other writing, and are loved and loathed because of issues of class and snobbery as much as taste or value or anything else.
+I don’t tend to read crime or thrillers, as much as those genres seep into so much other writing.
+I know they’re loved and loathed because of issues of class and snobbery as much as taste or value or anything else.
 Certainly the snobbery thing kept me from them when I was growing up; I was a serious person interested in serious literature.
 Besides, no-one I knew would recommend one to me.
 They were the sorts of books my Mum and my sister read.

 I’ve wanted to try some for a long time.
 I started an Ian Rankin about a decade ago but the same adjective was used three times in the first few paragraphs and that put me off.
 I opened a Val McDermid by the pool last summer and romped through a glorious twenty pages or so of showering and sexy thoughts and murderous messages.
 Then I gave up because it was about 500 pages long and I was involved in a serious reading challenge with my serious self.
 Of course a thriller with as elevated a reputation as Lullaby made the cut that holiday.